jandersen12/jandersen12/README.md

 🌏 A human-centered problem solver, approaching data science as a technical challenge with a focus on people-oriented outcomes

-🔭 I’m currently learning about transformer architecture for NLP, model bias, and time series analysis
+🔭 I’m currently learning about transformer architectures for NLP, mitigating model bias, and time series analysis

 ## Highlighted Projects